sdondley/ClimateChangeChat/perl.md

 ### Step 1: Install the language server(s)
 * There are 2 langauge servers to choose from, Perl Language Server (PLS) and Perl::LanguageServer
-    * From the command line, install one or both if you want to try them both:
+    * From the command line, install one or both:
         * `cpanm PLS`
             * I recommend this one
         * `cpanm Perl::LanguageServer`